jwk0224/deep-learning/README.md

 - Calculate scaled dot-product self-attention with word embeddings
 - Implement masked multi-head attention
 - Build and train a Transformer model

+## sqm_lab1_Transformer Pre-processing

+- Create visualizations to gain intuition on positional encodings
+- Visualize how positional encodings affect word embeddings

+## sqm_lab2_Transformer Network Application: Named-Entity Recognition

+- Use tokenizers and pre-trained models from the HuggingFace Library
+- Fine-tune a pre-trained transformer model for Named-Entity Recognition

+## sqm_lab3_Transformer Network Application: Question Answering

+- Perform extractive Question Answering
+- Fine-tune a pre-trained transformer model to a custom dataset
+- Implement a QA model in TensorFlow and PyTorch